ags-wsu/matlab-snipp/README.md

 Sublime Text 2 MATLAB Snippets.

-These are tab-complete snippets for all MATLAB functions in the standard and statistics toolboxes.
+These are tab-complete snippets for all MATLAB functions in the Standard and Statistics Toolboxes.

 Install this folder in your `/User/Snippets` directory.

 Typically,

-		~/Library/Application Support/Sublime Text 2/Packages/User/Snippets/matlab
+		~/Library/Application Support/Sublime Text 2/Packages/User/Snippets/matlab_snippets

 and

-		~/Library/Application Support/Sublime Text 2/Packages/User/Snippets/statistics_toolbox
+		~/Library/Application Support/Sublime Text 2/Packages/User/Snippets/statistics_snippets

 Screenshots